samalhitesh8-sudo/Smart-Study-Material-Organiser/README.md

 ## Acknowledgments

-This project was built as a capstone assignment for a first-year college course.
-Special thanks to the course instructors for guidance and to the open-source community for providing excellent tools and libraries like React, Tailwind CSS, and shadcn/ui.
+This project was built as a capstone assignment for a college course in JAVA.
+Special thanks to the course instructor Dr. Nilesh Kunhare for guidance and to the open-source community for providing excellent tools and libraries like React, Tailwind CSS, and shadcn/ui.

 ---

 **Last Updated:** March 31, 2026
 **Version:** 1.0.0
-**Author:** [Your Name]
+**Author:** Hitesh Samal
+**Registration No.:** 24BAI10233